News

 António Guterres, UN Secretary-General, in his statement on the science behind the IPCC’s most recent Assessment Report on Climate Change (2021).

-The necessity to restrict global climate change to 1.5˚C is now pressing and meeting the target deadline of 2030 to achieve this, or at most 2˚C, imperative.
+As the UN’s COP 29 Climate Conference this month agreed a tripling of the finance for developing countries, particularly in the global south where the greatest effects of climate change are felt, the necessity to restrict global warming to 1.5˚C is now pressing.
+Meeting the target deadline of 2030 to achieve this, or at most 2˚C, imperative.

 Acknowledging that to meet this target, the transition from fossil fuels to clean energy must become a priority in the UK, King Charles recently announced the new government’s creation of a national power company, Great British Energy, focused on delivering green energy to the UK.
 Alongside this is the Skills England Bill, which aims to bring education providers and businesses together to address skills shortages, particularly in STEM (science, technology, engineering and maths) subjects.